-Baseline Adjustment (\$1,357,792)
+Baseline Adjustment (\$1,361,053)

-Each year, the baseline budget is developed using the actual compensation and benefits assumptions of the prior fiscal year employees.
+Each year, the baseline budget for the next fiscal year is built using the compensation and benefits assumptions of the current fiscal year employees.
 Keeping the total number of FTEs constant, this results in savings due to position changes, employee turnover, employee benefit enrollment, and benefit plan changes.
 The estimated total is then adjusted for anticipated reclassification costs for the next fiscal year, budgeted at \$300,000.

 Other changes captured in the baseline adjustment include, but is not limited to, increases to school operational budgets of \$135,022 due to growth, increased donations and miscellaneous revenues, and increased projected carryovers.
 In addition, any one-time costs budgeted previously are eliminated for the next fiscal year.
-Finally, it includes savings of (\$761,000) to account for a correction in the method used to budget for health insurance contributions of Albemarle County employees who are married to another Albemarle County employee and share health care benefits.
+Finally, it includes savings of (\$760,997) to account for a correction in the method used to budget for health insurance contributions of Albemarle County employees who are married to another Albemarle County employee and share health care benefits.